Smithsonian/ngeht-challenge-content/content/challenge1.md

 Please submit your images as FITS files bundled in a zip file.
 The images can be reconstructed with any field of view or pixel resolution, as long as this is clear from the FITS header.
+If you can, submit an image for each of the eight provided datasets.
+For the M87 datasets and the ngeht_ref1 Sgr A* datasets, you may also analyze the 230 and 345 GHz data jointly.
+For Sgr A*, please submit your best estimate of the intrinsic source structure (i.e. after any scattering mitigation).
+You may submit multiple images reconstructed using different methods; please follow the filename conventions as specified below.
 We will be using eht-imaging to load and evaluate the images, so it may be worth checking if your image loads properly in eht-imaging.

 ### Non-imaging results